Hadith 9 — Commands and Prohibitions: The Path of Submission

 So:

-- If you can't fast Mondays and Thursdays—start with one
+- If you can't fast Mondays and Thursdays—start with one day

-- If you can't give $100 in sadaqah—give $1
+- If you can't give $100 in sadaqah—give $1 with sincerity

-- If you can't do it all—do something!
+- If you can't do it all—do something

-Part 6: The Serious Warning
+Part 8: The Severe Warning

 [Quran,24:63,"Do not treat the Messenger's summons to you ˹as lightly˺ as your summons to one another.
 Allah certainly knows those of you who slip away, hiding behind others.
 So let those who disobey his orders beware, for an affliction may befall them, or a painful torment may overtake them."]